cuikobe/TripleEagle/README.md

 * **Run**

-> Run all algorithms on the example data set.
+> Run all algorithms on the example dataset.

 ```setup
 ./IM -c config_example.txt